iaiaiarna/fanfic-scanner/README.md

   * The whole code structure is weird here, scrapers should be split out possibly into their own stand alone module or modules.
   * Just everything to do with site.js needs to be less backwards.
-  * The QQ specific bits in the xenforo parser really need to go (It's needed, but shouldn't live in that parser.
-Possibly it belongs in a subclass that's QQ specific.)
   * The Scryer support is, as yet, untested since porting to this form. (https://scryer.darklordpotter.net/)
   * Currently ao3, ffnet, wattpad, scryer (an index of ffnet) and forums using XenForo are supported.
 More sites would be lovely, but certainly